 Newtonmore Golf Club celebrated its centenary in 1993 so golf has been played here for well over a hundred years.
-Many improvements have been made over the years and visitors can look at original plans of the course on the clubhouse walls to see what changes have been made.
+Many improvements have been made to the original 9-hole Old Tom Morris course over the years, which Tom Turnbull extended to 18 holes in 1902, and visitors can look at original plans of the course on the clubhouse walls to see what changes have been made.
 The club is not resting on its laurels either as a program of tee modifications is in place to ensure that Newtonmore keeps pace with the modern game.

 The two opening and closing holes are laid out on undulating land in front of the clubhouse whereas holes 3 to 16 are routed on lower lying land alongside the banks of the River Spey.
 All eighteen holes are surrounded by sensational Highland scenery – which is often an additional hazard for the visitor trying to concentrate on their game!